Laudenbach Periodontics & Dental Implants

 Poor nutrition weakens your body’s defense against infection.
 Vitamin C deficiency particularly affects gum health.
 Stress compromises immune system function.
 Certain medications that cause dry mouth increase periodontal disease risk by reducing saliva’s protective effects.

-Restore your smile with dental implants and flexible financing options that make treatment affordable and accessible.
+Restore your smile with periodontal treatment and flexible financing options that make care affordable and accessible for Philadelphia-area patients.

 Symptoms of Periodontal Disease